Mamiya NC1000/1000s

 Caution:

-* During automatic exposure (AK} operation, be careful not to inadvertently apply pressure to the Meter OFF Button while releasing the shutter, otherwise incorrect exposure may result.
+* During automatic exposure (AK) operation, be careful not to inadvertently apply pressure to the Meter OFF Button while releasing the shutter, otherwise incorrect exposure may result.

 * When attaching the camera to a tripod that has a long attachment Drew. adjust the Drew to less than 3/16 inch (4.5mm) to prevent damage to the interior of the camera body.

-Uploading Film
+Unloading Film

 After exposing a roll of film, it must be rewound into its cartridge, for if the Back Cover of the camera were to be opened without first rewinding, anywhere from a few frames to the entire roll may be ruined.